gammapy/gammapy/docs/development/howto.rst

 should use this class.
 The goal is to reuse code for interpolation and have an coherent I/O interface, mainly in `~gammapy.irf`.

-A usage example can be found in :gp-extra-notebook:`nddata_demo`.
+A usage example can be found in :gp-notebook:`nddata_demo`.

 Also, consult :ref:`interpolation-extrapolation` if you are not sure how to setup your interpolator.